 However, Exodus records that when Moses herded his flock to Horeb and was called by God, he had a conversation with God.
-“Moses said to God, Behold, when I come to the children of Israel, and shall say to them, The God of your fathers has sent me to you; and they shall say to me, What is his name? what shall I say to them?”
+“Moses said to God, Behold, when I come to the children of Israel, and shall say to them, The God of your fathers has sent me to you; and they shall say to me, What is His name? what shall I say to them?”
 (Exodus 3:13).
-“And God said moreover to Moses, Thus shall you say to the children of Israel, the LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is my name for ever, and this is my memorial to all generations” (Exodus 3:15).
+“And God said moreover to Moses, Thus shall you say to the children of Israel, Jehovah, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
 We can clearly know from these verses that God was called God and had no name from the very beginning.
-So Moses asked God, “They shall say to me, ‘What is his name?’
+So Moses asked God, “They shall say to me, What is His name?
 What shall I say to them?”
 Under that background, God told Moses that Jehovah was His name forever and to all generations.
 Obviously, God told the name of Jehovah to Moses when he led the Israelites out of Egypt.
 After leading the Israelites out of Egypt, Moses wrote Genesis.
 Thus, today, we can see Jehovah is God’s name in Genesis.
 It’s not that God was named Jehovah from the start.

 God is originally of the formless Spirit.
 He doesn’t have a particular name.
 As God saw the Israelites enslaved and mistreated by the Egyptians and heard the sound of their cries, God used Moses to lead them out of Egypt.
-Therefore, the name Jehovah came into being with this background.
+Therefore, the name Jehovah came into being under this background.

 Through the above fellowship, we know everything God does is meaningful.
-Not only can God create the heavens, earth and all things, lead man to live, as well as come to earth from heaven, being nailed to the cross and becoming the likeness of sinful flesh, but also the name God takes holds extraordinary significance, containing His wisdom.
-Thank God for His guidance, so that we understand the significance of the name Jehovah through the fellowship.
-Now some brothers and sisters in the Lord may ask, “Since Jehovah God said ‘I, even I, am the LORD; and beside me there is no savior’ (Isaiah 43:11). ‘this is my name for ever, and this is my memorial to all generations’ (Exodus 3:15), why did God’s name change to ‘Jesus’ in the Age of Grace?
+Not only can God create the heavens, earth and all things, lead man to live, as well as come to earth from heaven, being nailed to the cross and becoming the likeness of sinful flesh, but also the name God chooses is possessed of extraordinary significance.
+All of these things contain His wisdom.
+Thank God for His guidance that helps us understand the significance of the name Jehovah through this fellowship.
+Now some brothers and sisters in the Lord may ask, “Since Jehovah God said ‘I, even I, am Jehovah; and beside Me there is no savior’ (Isaiah 43:11), and ‘Jehovah … is My name for ever, and this is My memorial to all generations’ (Exodus 3:15), why did God’s name change to ‘Jesus’ in the Age of Grace?
 What wisdom and significance are contained in it?”
-Next time we will continue to fellowship about why God didn’t take the name Jehovah but Jesus in the Age of Grace and what the significance of the name Jesus is.
-Please focus on the next episode—Do You Know the Significance of the Name “Jesus.”
+Let’s continue our fellowship.